 - One mate only – P1 plate drivers under 25 can carry only one passenger younger than 21 in the car with them between 11pm and 5am.

-Want to know what its worth?
+Want to know what it's worth?

-Find out how many demerit points you have on the Service NSW website.
+You can find out how many demerit points you have on the Service NSW website.